-When I took my first big road trip -- a whirlwind four-monther from Toronto to San Diego in my partner’s 1987 Chevy RV -- it was one of the most amazing journeys of my life.
+When I took my first big road trip—a whirlwind four-monther from Toronto to San Diego in my partner’s 1987 Chevy RV—it was one of the most incredible journeys of my life.
 But it was also one of the most challenging.
-There was so much I wish I knew beforehand: how to map out a route, where to camp, and what the hell to do when we found ourselves broken down in the middle of nowhere (it'll happen).
-Whether you’re renting an RV or buying a motor home, here's everything you need to know before you hit the road.
+There was so much I wish I knew beforehand: how to map out a route, where to camp, and what the hell to do when we found ourselves broken down in the middle of nowhere (it will happen).

 Class C motorhomes are recognizable by the cab over the driver and the boxy back.
 These usually have a toilet, a shower, a little kitchenette with a fridge and stove, and are commonly available as rentals.

-Charting your course, and embracing chaosOne night, we were racing toward a park on our itinerary in New Mexico, but realized we couldn't get there before the gates closed.
+Charting your course, and embracing chaosOne night, we were racing toward a park in New Mexico, but realized we couldn't get there before the gates closed.
 Dejected, we turned back… but then I looked around: We were surrounded by breathtaking mesas, so we decided to wild camp for the night.
-It was complete and utter bliss under the stars, and I was so glad we opted to shift our plans.
+It was complete and utter bliss beneath the stars.

 “It’s good to have a rough idea of what you want to do so you can prepare, and you also don't want to miss anything that could be really special,” said my RV guru (and partner) Stephanie Foden, “but at the same time, you want to leave room in your plan for the random river that you come across and end up camping out for two nights because you're just so captivated by it.
-That’s what really makes it special.
-The unknown and spontaneity of it.”
+That’s what really makes it special: the unknown and spontaneity of it.”

 Google Maps is an obvious way to plan your trip, but it doesn’t allow for more than 10 points for some reason.
 We use a site called Roadtrippers ($29.99/year), which allows you to plan your route and highlights cool stuff to see along the way, including roadside attractions.
 And, of course, to change your plans on a whim.

-“I know with racial profiling in this country when white people see blacks pulling into a campground they have already formed opinions and bias on who we might be and why we are there,” said Keith who happens to be a former offensive lineman for the Miami Dolphins and Washington Redskins.
+“I know with racial profiling in this country when white people see Blacks pulling into a campground, they have already formed opinions and bias on who we might be and why we are there,” said Keith, who happens to be a former offensive lineman for the Miami Dolphins and Washington Redskins.

 "It’s definitely gotten better,” he added.
 “Now, 99% of the people I’ve met and spoken with have been great.”

 Still, the family doesn’t take any chances.
 “My family’s safety is number one!” he said.
-“We aren’t stopping in the middle of nowhere at Billy Bob RV park.”
+“We aren’t stopping in the middle of nowhere at Billy Bob RV Park.”

 The Sims love highly-rated campgrounds like Kampgrounds of America (KOA) or Jellystones that have pools, good playgrounds, and other family-friendly features like mini-golf.
 “Some of the resorts, which are awesome, aren’t as kid-friendly,” Keith added.

 Scoring a free place to campOne night on our trip, we fell asleep to the swooshes of the Pacific Ocean on the California coast.
 Another, we parked in the driveway of a friendly tomato farmer close to the Las Vegas Strip.
 The grand total price of these stays?
 A big fat $0.

 Before I started in the RV, I thought we’d be hopping from campground to campground, but I quickly realized that we’d drain our bank accounts.
-So, we ended up doing a lot of wild camping, or what’s known in the RV world as boondocking.
+So we ended up doing a lot of wild camping, or what’s known in the RV world as boondocking.
 Turns out, you can always stay on Bureau of Land Management (BLM) land.
 If you're in a pinch, you can also stay in many WalMart parking lots.

 Preparing for the inevitable breakdownThis is where renting gets an advantage: if anything goes awry, you just call up the agency and they'll get you the help you need.
 And if you've got a membership with a roadside-assistance program like AAA or Good Samaritan, you can call in the cavalry.

 Muller can’t afford to take her RV to mechanics all the time, so she fixes it with her own two hands.
-She recommends keeping a basic toolkit -- including screwdrivers, pliers, and a multimeter to test electricity -- on hand.
+She recommends keeping a basic toolkit—including screwdrivers, pliers, and a multimeter to test electricity—on hand.
 Between a solid toolbox and some Google prowess, she's been able to keep herself moving.

 “I learned how to fix my rig by diving in and getting dirty,” said Muller, author of Vanlife: Your Guide to Becoming a Modern Nomad.
 “I think all it really takes is curiosity, a willingness to learn, some tools, and a lot of patience!”

 OK, let’s talk about poop and hygieneHaving a toilet on wheels means you get to experience the joys of pumping grey water (shower waste) and black water (toilet waste) into the sewer.
-Your motorhome should come with the tools to do this, but before you hit the road make sure your hose doesn’t have any holes in it (I learned this the hard way).
-Just make sure you're pumping it in the right place (here's a handy guide) and not going full Cousin Eddie in the storm drain.
+Your motorhome should come with the necessary tools, but before you hit the road make sure your hose doesn’t have any holes in it (I learned this the hard way).
+And do not, under any circumstances, go full Cousin Eddie and pump into a storm drain: here's a handy guide to where to get rid of waste.